raymiranda/actions-craps/README.md

 Note: On a craps roll, you would have won if you bet on the ``Don't Pass`` line, but that's risky.
 4, 5, 6, 8, 9, 10 = Establish the point on the first roll and the game continues.

-Note... note...: Some people are very supersticious when it comes to Craps so beware if you start to bet `against` the table, although I've seen some rollers do very well.
+Note... note...: Some people are very superstitious when it comes to Craps so beware if you start to bet `against` the table, although I've seen some rollers do very well.
-At the end of the day, its your $$, so you choose your own destiny.
+At the end of the day, it's your $$, so you choose your own destiny.
 Note... note... note...: Always Tip your dealers.
 They help you understand the game better and are extremely patient as you learn the game!
 ```
 ## Second Roll and Forward